s-matyukevich/raspberry-pi-os/README.md

-## Learning Operating System development using Linux kernel and Raspberry Pi.
+## Learning operating system development using Linux kernel and Raspberry Pi.

-This repository contains complete guide that teaches how to create your own simple operating system from scratch.
-The source code for the OS is largely based on [Linux kernl](https://github.com/torvalds/linux) and it is desined to be run on [Raspberry PI 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) device.
-For more information about the project goals and history please read the Introduction.
+This repository contains a tep-by-step guide that teaches how to create your own simple operating system from scratch.
+I call it Raspberry Pi OS of just RPi OS.
+The source code for the RPi OS is largely based on [Linux kernl](https://github.com/torvalds/linux) and it is desined to be run only on [Raspberry PI 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) device.

+Each lesson is designed  such that it first teaches how some kernel feature is implemented in RPi OS, and then it tries to explain how the same feature works in linux kernel.
+Source code for each lesson is stored in a separeate directory so that readers can easily follow the evolution of the code.
+In order to understand this guid you don't need any specific OS development skills - all lessons explain all new conceps in as much details as posible.

+For more information about the project goals and history please read introduction.
 The project is still under an active devlopment, if you want to participate - please read the contribution guide.

 ## Table of Content